cloudbees-days/cloudbees-field-workshops/labs/cross-team-collaboration/cross-team-collaboration.md

 # WORK IN PROGRESS

-In this lab we're going to take advantage of cross team collaboration by adding an event trigger listener so that when the job for our base image is complete, it will kick off our frontend application job.
-This is a common real world scenario where your container base image may receive security patches or minor updates and you want all applications using that base image to be updated.

-Rather than asking everyone to make sure their application containers are rebuilt with the new base image version, we can trigger this automatically.
-For this workshop, the instructor will kick off a job which sends an event which will kick off your frontend job.

 The `simpleEvent` and `simpleMatch` are great for a lot of situations, but for this workshop we are going to want to be able to pass some data along (in this case, the new image tag).

 Thankfully we have another type which lets us do just that.
 Instead of the simpleEvent we can now use the jsonEvent: